 - Use it for getting the complex patterns in 75 or 90-balls bingo – for longer games choose tickets with more numbers closer to the middle number.

-This theory is purely based on statistics and in the long run it makes sense.
-There is no harm done trying out this theory – perhaps first with online free bingo – and see if it works for you.
+There is no harm in trying out this theory – perhaps first with free online bingo – to see if it works for you.